nbodkin/TwitterNLP/README.md

 ## What did we find?

 * We demonstrated the use of computer algorithms in natural language processing as effective in measuring elements of rhetoric.
-* We quantified the high levels of rhetoric in modern politics by pairing it with Aristotle’s modes of persuasion
+* We quantified the high levels of rhetoric in modern politics by pairing it with Aristotle’s modes of persuasion.
-* We witnessed high levels of usage of pathos and ethos via emotional polarization and subjectivity to manipulate and convince voters
+* We witnessed high levels of usage of pathos and ethos via emotional polarization and subjectivity to manipulate and convince voters.

-Our complete analysis, along with all figures, can be found here: bit.ly/TwitterRhetoric
+Our complete analysis, along with all figures, can be found here: [bit.ly/TwitterRhetoric](https://bit.ly/TwitterRhetoric)

 ## Built Using